 Backstage meet and greets, private Skype sessions, and dinner with the band before a show are all possibilities and should be built into your music marketing plan.
 You don’t need to run a crowdfunding campaign to sell experiences.

 Make Sure Your Fans Know

-Mention your Patreon on your website and across your social media platforms.
-Go so far as to mention it in your YouTube videos and include a link to your page in the description.
+Mention your Patreon on your website and across socials.
+Mention it in your YouTube videos and include a link to your page in the video descriptions.